Sheriff stops illegal immigrants from being dropped off in Dade County

 Cross blames the bus line for not handling the situation responsibly and also the federal government.
 He says his county can't throw them in jail and the government needs to do something to keep immigrants from migrating into rural towns.

-"Its definitely small town are becoming collateral damage based off the policy that is happening at the border," said Sergeant Chad Payne, with Dade County Sheriff's Office.
+"It's definitely small town becoming collateral damage based off the policy that is happening at the border," said Sergeant Chad Payne, with Dade County Sheriff's Office.

-We did reach out to the Coastal Crew Company who own the bus line to hear their side of the story but they refused to comment.
+We did reach out to Coastal Crew Company, who own the bus line, to hear their side of the story but they refused to comment.